Birthmarks are coloured marks that are visible on the skin. They're often present at birth or develop soon afterwards.

-What causes birthmarks?
+What causes birthmarks

 Port wine stains are sometimes related to other conditions, such as Sturge-Weber syndrome and Klippel-Trenaunay syndrome.
-Read more about the complications associated with birthmarks.

-In some cases, a birthmark will need to be treated for medical reasons, for example if a haemangioma blocks the airways, affects vision or becomes ulcerated.
+In some cases, a birthmark will need to be treated for medical reasons - for example, if a haemangioma blocks the airways, affects vision or becomes ulcerated.
 Some people may seek treatment for cosmetic reasons.

 Read more about treating birthmarks.

-Most birthmarks are harmless and some disappear without treatment.
-However, some types of birthmark may need treatment for medical reasons and some people may choose to have them treated for cosmetic reasons.
+Some types of birthmark may need to be treated for medical reasons, while some people may choose to have them treated for cosmetic reasons.

 If the haemangioma has formed an ulcer, you may need to take extra measures to prevent infection, and surgery or laser treatment may be offered.

-Complicated or large haemangiomas
+Large or complicated haemangiomas

 Some haemangiomas may cause complications that will need treatment.

-Haemangiomas on the lip or around the nappy area are more likely to form ulcers, which sometimes bleed and can be painful.
+Haemangiomas on the lip or around the nappy area are more likely to form ulcers that can sometimes bleed and be painful.

 The exact treatment will depend on where and how severe the haemangioma is.
-Most haemangiomas can be effectively treated with medicine, for example oral propranolol (see below) in liquid form.
+Most haemangiomas can be effectively treated with medicine, such as oral propranolol in liquid form.
 This will shrink the birthmark.

-If your child has breathing difficulties because of a haemangioma in the airway, they may need laser treatment during an examination of their airway using a small telescope, known as an endoscope.
-This is known as microlaryngoscopy and bronchoscopy or MLB.
+This will usually be carried out during an examination of their airway using a small telescope called an endoscope.
+The procedure is known as microlaryngoscopy and bronchoscopy.
 They may also be given propranolol.

 Monitoring internal haemangiomas